mendix/docs/content/developerportal/operate/troubleshooting-mxcloud-cache.md

 ---
-title: "Troubleshoot Your Application in the Mendix Cloud: Cache"
+title: "Cache Metrics (Runtime Lower than Version 7.0)"
-parent: "troubleshoot-mendixcloud"
+parent: "metrics"
+#menu_order: 60
-description: "This page describes how to troubleshoot the cache in your node."
+description: "How to troubleshoot the cache in your node."
 tags: ["App","Troubleshoot","Developer Portal","Cache","Mendix Cloud"]
 ---